 If you want to take extra care of your gut, you need to get rid of the bacon, sausage, milk and cereals in your fridge!
 They are all acidic and are not good for digestion!
 Instead, try storing some fresh, green vegetable juices or smoothing or use green powders with your water.
 You can also have some vegetable soup for breakfast.

-You might wonder why nuts have a special place here – it’s because nuts are unique type of foods.
+You might wonder why nuts have a special place here – it’s because nuts are a unique type of food.
 Nuts contain substances that interfere with nutrient absorption.
 They are also difficult to digest.
-By soaking nuts, we will be able to get rid of its anti-nutrient content, plus digestion is easier for the stomach.
+By soaking nuts, we will be able to get rid of their anti-nutrient content, plus digestion is easier for the stomach.

 Support food combining with other healthy eating practices

-It’s not enough to just follow good eating practices and eat the right kinds of food, you need to reinforce this as much as you can!
+It’s not enough to follow good eating practices and eat the right kinds of food; you need to reinforce this as much as you can!
 Strengthen digestion with herbs and spices like ginger, garlic, turmeric, cayenne, curry powder and horseradish.

-You can also add ½ tablespoon or Apple Cider Vinegar or Aloe Vera juice in your water to assist in digestion.
+You can also add ½ tablespoon of Apple Cider Vinegar or Aloe Vera juice in your water to assist indigestion.
 Drink this 10 minutes before meals.
 Along with lemon and lime, spices and herbs are neutral.
 They can fire up digestion even before you start eating.

 Aside from jazzing up your favorite recipes, spices and herbs are compatible with any food group.
 If you have a weak digestive system, you need to consider using a digestive enzyme to help your stomach to digest food.